 ITDF 2320 Digital Forensics Collection (2-4-3) A study of acquiring digital evidence from devices, networks and logs while preserving the evidentiary chain.
 Includes the legal aspects of the search and seizure of computers and related equipment/information.
-Prerequisite: ITDF 1300 or ITDF 1305

 ITDF 2325 Digital Forensics Tools (2-4-3) Skills-based course in the applications of forensic analysis software.
 Tools used in this course may include EnCase, ILook, Forensic Tool Kit, write blockers, StegAlyzerSS, "X-Ways", ProDiscover Basic, and others.
-Prerequisite: ITDF 1300 or ITDF 1305 tion of digital data and evidence in a problem-based case study format.
-This course is used as a capstone course for a certificate or degree.
-Prerequisite: ITDF 1300 or ITDF 1305

 ITDF 2330 Digital Forensics Analysis (2-4-3) Digital forensic analysis, report preparation, and evidence presentation.
 Emphasizes balancing legal and technical aspects of cases where digital forensics is employed.
-Prerequisite: ITDF 1300 or ITDF 1305

-ITDF 2335 Comprehensive Digital Forensics Project (2-4-3) Comprehensive application of skills learned in previous digital forensics courses in a simulated crime scene or workplace investigation.
-Includes collection, analysis, and presenta-
+ITDF 2335 Comp Digital Forensics Project (2-4-3) Comprehensive application of skills learned in previous digital forensics courses in a simulated crime scene or workplace investigation.
+Includes collection, analysis, and presentation of digital data and evidence in a problembased case study format.
+This course is used as a capstone course for a certificate or degree.